BerlinSky/nodejs-dresden/README.md

 ### Next up: ???

 ### Steps:
-1. Add a JSON route
-2. Run start command
+1. Move the helper functions to a new "helpers.js" file
+2. Move all user-related routes to a user router JS file
+3. Update the server.js to clean up and references
-3. View the page on a web browser
+4. View the page on a web browser
-4. Add "data/" to the user page URL
+5. Add "data/" to the user page URL